BUS362 Corporate Tax and Sustainability

 Countries around the world struggle with how to curb multinational corporations’ tax minimizing profit shifting.
 Recent estimates suggest that each year, 40 % of multinational corporate profits are shifted to tax havens, imposing large losses of tax revenues on many countries.

-The current Covid-19 induced economic crisis has reduced economic activity across the world at the same time as public spending on various crisis packages, including support packages to the corporate sector, has increased in many countries.
-The ability to raise tax revenue to finance public spending and the broad welfare state seen in many high-tax countries is now even more pressing.
+The ability to raise tax revenue to finance public spending and the broad welfare state seen in many high-tax countries is now even more pressing in light of the Covid-19 pandemic.

 At the same time, there is increased focus on sustainability, also in tax practices among corporations, policy makers, and the public.
 However, it is not always clear what a sustainable corporate tax practice means.
 And it is not always straightforward for corporations to comply with complex tax rules when doing business in a multinational setting.